canonical/charm-microk8s/.github/ISSUE_TEMPLATE/create_release_branch.md

   - [ ] Click **Create charm recipe** at the bottom of the page.
 You will be asked to authenticate with CharmHub so that LaunchPad can automatically push the charm on each build.
 - [ ] **Reviewer**: Ensure charm recipe for `release-1.xx` is created
   - List of recipes https://code.launchpad.net/~microk8s-dev/charm-microk8s/+git/charm-microk8s/+charm-recipes
-- [ ] **Owner**: Create a release jenkins job to promote jobs from `1.xx/edge` to `1.xx/stable`
-  - [ ] Create a PR to include the minor version in https://github.com/charmed-kubernetes/jenkins/blob/main/jobs/release-microk8s.yaml#L215
-- [ ] **Reviewer**: Review and merge the PR for the release job.
-- [ ] **Owner**: Upload the new job with:
-  - `tox --workdir .tox -e py3 -- jenkins-jobs --conf jobs/jjb-conf.ini update jobs/ci-master.yaml:jobs/release-microk8s.yaml` as described in https://github.com/charmed-kubernetes/jenkins/blob/main/docs/index.md#updating-jobs
-- [ ] **Reviewer**: Review the created job in jenkins.

 #### After release